-As Duckduckgo.com is a search engine with its own privacy encryption policy and if you get good amount of visitors through this source you can set DuckDuckGo as a organic search in Google Analytics.
+As Duckduckgo.com is a search engine with its own privacy encryption policy and if you get a good amount of visitors through this source you can set DuckDuckGo as an organic search in Google Analytics.
 To do so follow the steps:

 - Log in to your GA account – www.google.com/analytics

 - Click on Admin.

 - In property click on Traffic info and then Organic search sources.

 - Click on Add Search engine and create & fill the data form.